 If using the editable pdf version, this should be emailed to Social Security Scotland – email addresses are clearly stated at the bottom of the BASRiS and the form is marked ‘FOR EMAIL USE ONLY’ at the top.

-The completed BASRiS form should be sent to Social Security Scotland at this address:
+The completed paper BASRiS form should be posted to Social Security Scotland at this address:

 BASRiS Form